 For other applied areas of research and industry, such as operations research, financial modeling, physics, life sciences, or high-performance computing, go to http://www.maplesoft.com.
 In the menu of the main webpage, click Solutions, and then under Applied Research select the desired area.

 Teacher Resource Center

-Click here to find the Maple website of training videos, white papers, course material, and tips for teachers.
+Click here to find the Maple website with content, curriculum, and resources for teachers.

 Student Help Center

 Click here to find the Maple website for students, with lots of resources whatever your needs and preferred learning style.